peddadap/design_templates/README.md

 - S3 RAW Zone

-    * All sourced datasets will be stored on AWS S3 as parquet files
+    * All sourced datasets will be stored on AWS S3 as json files
     * Sources extracted will be partitioned by time and/or with other context appropriate for optimal downstream consumption

 - SnowFlake